Chaired by District Attorney Deputy Kirsten Snowden and Antoinette Edwards of the City of Portland's Youth Violence Prevention Office

 Its mission is to reduce youth and gang violence, reduce related disproportionate minority contact, and lessen the disproportionate negative impacts of gang violence on communities of color.

 LPSCC has adopted a comprehensive, three-pronged approach that balances and coordinates enforcement, intervention, and prevention strategies and that pursues well-defined, long-term goals and outcomes.
 In support of this approach, the Steering Committee’s work is based upon evidence-based and best practices, the latest research and the most reliable data.
 In pursuit of LPSCC’s goals and outcomes, its responsibilities include serving as a resource, a technical advisor and an advocate for effective strategies.
+Since 2013, the committee has overseen the work of the OJJDP Comprehensive Gang Assessment.

 Y&GVSC Meeting Minutes